firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/Printf-Synthesis.rst

-Printf Synthesis: Capturing printf Calls in RTL when Running on the FPGA
+Printf Synthesis: Capturing RTL printf Calls when Running on the FPGA
 =============================================================================

 Golden Gate can synthesize printfs present in FIRRTL (implemented as ``printf``